-7.3.
+7.4.
 Viewing occupant paths

-Occupant paths may be enabled to help visualize flow in an evacuation as shown in Figure 84.
+Occupant paths may be enabled to help visualize flow in an evacuation as shown in Figure 85.
 They can be shown by checking Show Occupant Paths in the View menu.
 When paths are enabled, each occupant's path will be drawn from the time they entered the simulation to the current playing time.
+Paths are colored according to the current Occupant Color option as defined in Section 7.2.
+Each point on the path displays the color of the occupant when they were at that location, which allows a single path to have multiple colors.
+This can be seen in Figure 85 as the Occupant Color is set to By Occupant Speed.

-Figure 84.
+Figure 85.
 Occupant paths

-7.4.
+7.5.
 Occupant Contours/Heat Maps

-Pathfinder supports the visualization of dynamic occupant data on the floor areas of the model as shown in Figure 85.
+Pathfinder supports the visualization of dynamic occupant data on the floor areas of the model as shown in Figure 86.
 Referred to as occupant contours or heat maps, this animated data can give a qualitative visualization of the model's performance.

-Figure 85.
+Figure 86.
 Occupant Contours